 Resting Echocardiogram (Echo): A resting echocardiogram is an ultrasound of the heart that is used that is used to to evaluate the size of the heart, movement of blood through the heart, and function of the heart valves, and contraction of the heart muscle.

 Exercise Stress Test: During an exercise stress test, the patient will be asked to walking or jog on a treadmill to evaluate how the blood pressure and heart respond to the demands of physical activity.

 Stress Echocardiogram (Stress Echo): During a stress echocardiogram, an ultrasound image will be taken of the heart before and immediately after an exercise stress test to provide more detailed information about the electrical activity and functional of the heart in response to the demands of physical activity.

-Carotid Doppler - involves scanning the carotid arteries that are in the neck to assess for cholesterol plaques or blockage to blood flow to the brain.
+Carotid Doppler: A carotid doppler is an ultrasound of the carotid arteries, which are located in the neck, to assess for cholesterol plaques which would block blood flow from the heart to the brain.